brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_netcdf.rst

 * Length is in units of Ångström and velocity is in units of Ångström/picosecond.
 * This keyword is not propagating.
   That means, its effect will not be passed from one run to the next.
+* This keyword can be invoked multiple times within one run to write different groups to different files.
+Each invocation must use a distinct filename and can use its own output interval and options.
 * An existing output file is overwritten the first time its name is used in a GPUMD execution.
 * Repeating the keyword with the same filename in later runs of the same GPUMD execution appends to that file.
 A different filename creates a separate trajectory file.